-The University of Nebraska’s Presidential Medal of Service celebrates Nebraskans who have given significant service or support to the University of Nebraska and have tirelessly promoted the impact higher education has on Nebraska’s economy and well-being.
+The University of Nebraska System’s Presidential Medal of Service celebrates Nebraskans who have given significant service or support to the University of Nebraska and have tirelessly promoted the impact higher education has on Nebraska’s economy and well-being.
 It is the highest honor the President can bestow on community members.

 To nominate an individual, please fill out the online nomination form.
-Nominations for the University of Nebraska’s Presidential Medal of Service will be submitted to the Office for University Affairs and then forwarded to the President of the University of Nebraska, Ted Carter.
+Nominations for the Presidential Medal of Service will be submitted to the Office of External Relations and then forwarded to the President of the University of Nebraska System, Ted Carter.

 The following guidelines are suggested in nominating the Presidential Medal of Service recipients:

-- Actions that could be considered “significant support” could include a combination of items such as testifying on behalf of NU, leading a letter writing campaign, speaking at a city council or county commission on a subject related to the University, or hosting an event to raise awareness of university impact among community members.
+- Actions that could be considered “significant support” could include a combination of items such as testifying on behalf of the NU System, leading a letter writing campaign, speaking at a city council or county commission on a subject related to the university, or hosting an event to raise awareness of university impact among community members.

-- The Presidential Medal of Service shall not be awarded to active faculty, staff, or administrators of the University of Nebraska or the University of Nebraska Foundation.
+- The Presidential Medal of Service shall not be awarded to active faculty, staff, or administrators of the NU System or the University of Nebraska Foundation.

 - The Presidential Medal of Service shall not be awarded to any incumbent of or candidate for any elective state constitutional office, including state senator, or to any incumbent of or candidate for the U.S. House of Representatives or U.S. Senate from the State of Nebraska.